Global and Comparative Literature Learning Goals

 - Ability to produce sophisticated oral and written argumentations on literary and cultural topics in comparative contexts.

 - Critical understanding of diversity beyond a static appreciation of similarities and differences for their own sake, and ability to extrapolate implications from comparative analyses in view of a global perspective on literature and culture.

-Thanks to the verticality of skills that the Comparative Literature Program curriculum develops in the gradual transition from the 1st-year core course CPLT 090 (“Introduction to Comparative Literature”) to the mandatory senior thesis (or honors thesis for eligible students), majors will be able to:
+Thanks to the verticality of skills that the Comparative Literature Program curriculum develops in the gradual transition from the 1st-year core course GCPL 1001 (“Introduction to Global and Comparative Literature”) to the mandatory senior thesis (or honors thesis for eligible students), majors will be able to:

 - Recognize the different aims, formal constraints, rhetorical strategies, and ideological underpinnings at stake in different literary genres through texts in two or more foreign languages.

 - Show cultural and linguistic awareness through space and time, understanding the role of translation in cross-cultural communication, and connecting aesthetic considerations to wider transnational social and political questions whenever appropriate.

 - Master a variety of theoretical and methodological approaches to texts and adopt them for comparative textual studies able to go beyond simply mechanical applications.